 For the ‘Safe as Houses’ project I set out to visit residential parks as they are today, including visiting the park on which my family once lived.
 As reference, I took with me my family photographs from that time and was surprised to find that traces of the park as it was were still in situ: the lamp posts, the outside toilets, the tap, even the fence panels that were put up anew at the time of our occupation.

 The mobile home in which my family lived was a place of firsts for me – first steps, first Christmas, first food, first words, and so I decided to photograph with the Kodak pocket Instamatic that had also been my first camera.
 Using the now unobtainable format of vintage 126 film, and occasionally a flash cube, I was transported back to childhood the moment I flicked open the back and loaded the cartridge.
 It seemed to me the most appropriate format for the task, and though I knew the results would be variable, the resulting prints gave me the vintage family album style I had been hoping for, sometimes tinged with blue or yellow, as is the nature of using old film.

 Along the journey, I was interested to learn about park home living today, and met some very kind and accommodating people to whom I am grateful for their time, warmth and hospitality.
-Below are some sample images from the project, and further down the page some extracts from my notes about park homes.

 Park 1 – The South